redcode/Z80/README.md

 This Z80 CPU emulator has a classic design with instruction-level granularity that delivers the best performance, whilst offering a reasonable flexibility to achieve [precision down to the T-state level](https://github.com/agaxia/Z80Plus).

-Instruction-level granularity implies that, except in a few well-defined cases, the execution of a given instruction cannot stop until all its internal M-cycles are processed, as instructions are not divided into micro-operations.
+Instruction-level granularity implies that, except in a few well-defined cases, the execution of a given instruction cannot stop until all its internal M-cycles have been processed (i.e., instructions are not divided into micro-operations).
 Moreover, registers are modified only once per instruction and the [T-state counter](https://zxe.io/software/Z80/documentation/latest/APIReference.html#c.Z80.cycles) is normally updated after a full instruction has been executed.

 That said, instructions, flags, memory accesses, interrupts, clock cycles, etc., are accurately emulated according to the [technical documentation](https://github.com/redcode/Z80/wiki/Technical-literature) available, the findings made after decades of research on the Z80 and [electronic simulations](https://github.com/redcode/Z80/wiki/Simulators).
 And, of course, the emulator passes the most exhaustive [tests](https://github.com/redcode/Z80/wiki/Tests) written to date, including all three major test suites: